antonioribeiro/coollection/README.md

 ## Documentation

-It's Laravel's Collection, at full power, you can check [its docs](https://laravel.com/docs/5.5/collections).
+It's Laravel's Collection, at full power, so you can check [its docs](https://laravel.com/docs/5.5/collections).
 The only difference is that you can access items (array keys) as properties, like any other PHP object:

 ``` php
 $collection->map($mapper)->reduce($reducer)->random()->address->street